 - Submit an examination application to the Joint Commission on National Dental Examinations (JCNDE).
 Your application must be approved by your dental hygiene program director or you must submit proof of graduation from an approved education program.

 - Create a Pearson VUE web account (first-time test takers only).
-Account creation may require up to 24 hours.
-You will receive an e-mail notification when your Pearson VUE account is activated.

-Please Note: There is a $25 transaction charge for every testing appointment rescheduled, whether via the call center or the website.
+There is a $25 transaction charge for every testing appointment rescheduled, whether via the call center or the website.

 Important Identification Information